wangjun-microsoft/Cognitive-Documentation/Content/en-us/Emotion/QuickStarts/CSharp.md

 -->

 # Emotion API C# Quick Start
-This article provides information and code samples to help you quickly get started using the Computer Vision API [Emotion Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) with C# to recognize the emotions expressed by one or more people in an image.
+This article provides information and code samples to help you quickly get started using the Emotion API [Recognize method](https://dev.projectoxford.ai/docs/services/5639d931ca73072154c1ce89/operations/563b31ea778daf121cc3a5fa) with C# to recognize the emotions expressed by one or more people in an image.

 ## Prerequisites
 * Get the Microsoft Cognitive Emotion API Windows SDK [here](https://www.nuget.org/packages/Microsoft.ProjectOxford.Emotion/)